-the school bell ringing at 3:54 in the afternoon, Club Officers Nominated By Pat Ogden Sunshine officers nominated for next year are as fol-- Peggy Herr cer; Vice-presi-President and Susie Spencer; Vice-president - Diane Davis and Pam Fish; Treasurer Barb Mikesell and Karen DeWitt: Corres-ponding Secretary - Joan Dilon and Eva Norris.
+the school bell ringing at 3:54 in the afternoon.

+Club Officers Nominated

+By Pat Ogden

+Sunshine officers nomi-The nated for next year are as fol-- Peggy Herr cer; Vice-presi-President lows. and Susie Spencer; Vice-presi-dent - Diane Davis and Pam Fish; Treasurer Barb Mikesell and Karen DeWitt: Corres-ponding Secretary - Joan Dilon and Eva Norris.
 The recording secretary will be elected from the sophomore girls entering Sunshine next year.
 The Hi-Y has also nominated officers for next year.
-They are: President - Layne Zechiel and Jim Easterday, Vice-president - Dave Lemar and Mike Hansen: Secretary - Larrr White and Larry Washburn; Treasurer - Paul Liette and Doug Lindvall; Sergeant of Arms - Jim Boswell and Jim Weirick; Chaplain - Ron Babcock and Steve Ulery.
-The Student Council is to be commended for cleaning out our trophy shelves on Saturday.
-March 28.
-This was a mandr needed improvement.
-The Tomahawks have come in and will be distributed at an autograph party in the gym on Tuesday, April 21.
-Twelve mem-bers of the Tomahawk staff are working on the eight-page summer supplement.
-The National Honor Society is Honor Society students, and their parents which is to be held in the gym on May 1.
-The nominees for Honor Society offices are as follows: President - Jim Boswell and Jim Weirick; Vice-President - Jim Lewis and Peggy Hen. - Jim Lewis and Peggy Hen: Secretary - Diane Davis and Lonni Darosci; Treasurer Jeanne Adams and Kay Thomas.
-My Favorite Spring Pastime By Karen DeWitt and Judy Thews Spring is here, that is in be-tween the snow storms, and here to stay for awhile.
+They are: President - Layne Zechiel and Jim Easterday; Vice-president - Dave Lemar and Mike Hansen Secretary - Larrr White and Larry Washburn, Treasurer - Paul Liette and Doug Lindvall; Sergeant of Arms - Jim Bos-well and Jim Weirick; Chaplain Pane Bahead - Ron Babcock and Steve Ulery.
+The Student Council is no be commended for cleaning out our trophy shelves on Saturday.
+March 28, This was a mapping needed improvement.

+My Favorite Spring Pastime IS . . .

+By Karen DeWitt and Judy Thews Spring is here, that is in be-tween the snow storms, and here to stay for awhile.
 Spring brings lots of things, like Loretta Berger: Thinking how lucky I am that "exam time" is almost here again.
 Diane Davis: Loafing and counting the minutes until play practice at C.M.A.
 Barb Mikesell: Thinking of a certain someone and thinking of how nice it will be when school is out and summer is here.
-Marsha Guise: Day dreaming about getting out of those salt mines and hoping a certain someone will arrive in Culver this Cindee Lemar: Messing around nd counting the days until school's out again.
+Marsha Guise: Day dreaming about getting out of those salt mines and hoping a certain someone will arrive in Culver this summer.
+Cindee Lemar: Messing around nd counting the days until and school's out again.
 Lois Newcomb: Walking to school on a sidewalk without having to burrow through six feet of snow.
 Peter Paul: Studying for exams!

 Sue Cole: Skiing in ice cold water.

 Carolyn Snyder: Counting the days until summer vacation.
-Lucy Osborn: Walking outside and smelling the spring air (providing the wind's in the right di- Bey Barshes: Riding in a red convertible with my beau!
-Molly Norris: Dreaming about e "Good Old Summer Time."
-Tom Bocock: Thinking about E.H.
+Lucy Osborn: Walking outside and smelling the spring air (providing the wind's in the right direction.)
+Bey Barshes: Riding in a red convertible with my beau!
+Molly Norris: Dreaming about e "Good Old Summer Time." the Tom Bocock: Thinking about E.H.
 Kay Thomas: Chewing gum band and counting the hours till chemistry is over.
 Bob Shirrell: Throwing Steve Bair in mud puddles.
-C.W.: Counting the days fill we get out and watching other kids suffer that are still in school!
+C.W.: Counting the days till we get out and watching other kids suffer that are still in school!
 J.W.: Watching other kids being in school when we get out.
 E.B.
 Thinking of dreadful exams.
 Parker: Watching the Jan stars at night.

-Andree Siple: Counting the minutes till the next CMA prac- Nora Sheppard: Waiting for summer school and a certain instructor by the name of "bear.
-Mary Lou Matson: Counting the days until the Argos-Culver Spring Music Festival, Larry Banks: Riding my horse a lot!
-Jerry Gross: Sleeping!!!
+Andree Siple: Counting the minutes till the next CMA practice.
+Nora Sheppard: Waiting for summer school and a certain instructor by the name of "bear.
+Mary Lou Matson: Counting the days until the Argos-Culver Spring Music Festival, Larry Banks: Riding my house a lot!

+Jerry Gross: Sleeping !!!
 Cheryl Harmon: Thinking of what I'm going to do this sum-mer and just being outside.
-Susan Helber: Studying my French Gloria Baker: Enjoying the Leonard Richards: Doing whatever comes along Shari Croy: Riding around the lake in convertables.
+Susan Helber: Studying my French Gloria Baker: Enjoying the fresh air.
+Leonard Richards: Doing whatever comes along Shari Croy: Riding around the lake in convertibles.
 No winter coats!!!
 Jennette Salyer: Boys!
 Boys!
 Boys!

-Bonnie Salyer: Hunting for a sumprer joh.
+Bonnie Salyer: Hunting for a summer joh.
 J.W.
 Putting the top down and loading the car with girls.
 Kay Overmyer: Spending my time with Alan.
+Subscribe To The Chizen